jackdoe/zr/README.txt

 * remove questions without views or without answers etc
 * upload the built index somewhere so people dont have to spend day building it
-* build the same but for godoc, man and the linux kernel docs
 * add PAGER support

 # What does ZR mean?